 This warranty is provided by the dealer where the unit was purchased, and by Manley Laboratories, Inc. Under the terms of the warranty defective parts will be repaired or replaced without charge, excepting the cost of tubes.
-Vacuum tubes and meter or badge lamps are warranted for six months provided the warranty registration is completed as outlined above.
+No warranty is offered on tubes, unless: